 - Nomination Letter.
 The faculty member sponsoring the research project provides a nomination letter describing the student's research contribution.
 The nomination letter should address the criteria listed below.

-- Submission Deadline.The nomination letter and senior thesis must be submitted to the undergraduate advisors on or before the last day of instruction in Spring quarter (for spring 2020, June 5).
+- Submission Deadline.The nomination letter and senior thesis must be submitted to the undergraduate advisers on or before the last day of instruction in Spring quarter (for spring 2020, June 5).
 Submissions after the deadline will not be considered.

 - Announcement of the Award.
 The announcement of the Best Senior Thesis Award will take place at the departmental graduation ceremony on graduation day.